ModelEarth/localsite/start/steps/github-push.md

 # Push to GitHub

-## Send Data from a CoLab to GitHub

-## Send Data from a Streamlit App to GitHub
+## Send Data from a CoLab or Streamlit to GitHub

 Our Streamlit app can push user-generated model performance reports directly to a designated repository location (output/user_generated_json).